Skip to content

 8. Fulfilling a work-study program

 Work-study programs often encompass jobs related to your field of study.
 The hard skills and insights you gained can set you apart from other candidates and show that you can apply what you've learned in the real world.
-When including such extracurricular activities in a CV, provide details about the program, your role, responsibilities, accomplishments, and any skills you developed.

-A work-study program can provide:
+A work-study program can prove:

 • Practical experience in your field